 If that’s what you’re looking for, the Crucial X6 is well worth its current price of $155 or $285 for 1 TB or 2 TB, respectively.

 Crucial X6: The compact, more sudued version of the X8

 Out of the box, the Crucial X6 immediately reminded me of the X8.
-The two drive share the same design, despite the entirely different shape.
+The two drives share the same design, despite the entirely different shapes.
 Take the latter and make it shorter, yet slightly taller, and you’ll get the former.

 Since the X8 looks like a chocolate bar, the X6 is now almost a square with round corners.
 Other than that, the two share the same housing materials.
 The X6, too, has a unibody made of anodized aluminum.